 1. Maine Coon

-The Maine Coon is an American breed of cat which is well-adapted for working in the cold winters and fluctuating seasons of the New England region.
-It is called a Maine Coon because it was first recognized in the state of Maine and is now the official state cat.
+The Maine coon is an American cat breed which is well-adapted for working in the cold winters and fluctuating seasons of the New England region.
+It is called a Maine coon because it was first recognized in the state of Maine and is now the official state cat.
 It was also famously the pet of Marie Antoinette in France before it was established here in America.

 The Persian cat sits on the throne of its household.
-This breed holds the distinction of being one of the breeds favored by royalty.
-And it's easy to understand why.
+This breed holds the distinction of being a breed favored by royalty, and it's easy to understand why.
 With beautiful luxurious coats and regal personalities, Persians are pretty much royalty in feline form.

 Persians may be gorgeous and seem like the perfect cats, but make sure you're ready for everything that comes with this breed.
 These kitties require a lot of extra care.
 But, if you're ready to pamper your cat a bit, you'll be rewarded with a loyal feline friend.

 Large, friendly, and with a beautiful and thick coat, it's no wonder that the Norwegian forest cat is such a popular breed today.
 These cats make great pets and their thick, long coats mean they're well-suited to colder areas.
 Be prepared, though, since these coats will shed and your cat will need plenty of brushing.

 If you add a Norwegian forest cat to your home, you'll have something of a living legend in your house.
 This very old breed from Norway appears in traditional Norwegian fairy tales and legends.
 They have a history that could perhaps go back thousands of years.